-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS Year ended 31 December 2020
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS Year ended 31 December 2022

-35. Significant subsidiaries
+32. Significant subsidiaries

-In period 2020 the Group includes the Company and the below listed subsidiaries.
+As at 31 December 2022, the Group includes the Company and the below listed subsidiaries.
 Material subsidiary Wing Hang Enterprises Ltd was incorporated in Hong Kong on 30 August 1999 as a private company with limited liability and transferred domicile to Nevis on 5 December 2003.
 From 5 July, 2017, Wing Hang Enterprises Limited was registered in accordance with section 354H of the Companies Law Cap.
 113, as a company continuing in the Republic of Cyprus under the name of Wing Hang Enterprises (Cyprus) Limited.
+Elbridge Investments (Cyprus) Limited was incorporated in Cyprus on 23 February 2001 as a private limited liability company under the provisions of the Cyprus Companies Law, Cap.
+113, with registration number HE118464.
 The principal activities of the Group comprise the trading in financial instruments, the receiving and granting of loans, the ownership and leasing of residential property, the distribution and provision of telecommunication equipment and the completion of networking solutions, wireless and wired.

-Name Country of incorporation Principal activities 31 December 2020 % 31 December 2019 % Wing Hang Enterprises (Cyprus) Limited Cyprus Trading in financial instruments and receiving and granting Eyestorn Enterprises Limited Cyprus of loans Holding of investments and receiving and 100 100 Kirnione Holdings Limited Cyprus granting of loans Trading in investments and investment of its - 100 funds 100 100 Lebset Developments Limited Winncom Technologies Holding Cyprus Ireland Holding of investments Investment holding - 100 Limited Elbridge Investments (Cyprus) Cyprus Company Financing activities 67 67 Limited • 100 - Alodie Properties Limited Cyprus Holding of properties for investment purposes 100 - Lostmperi Holdings Limited Cyprus Holding of investments 100 •
+Name Country of incorporation Principal activities 2022 2021 Wing Hang Enterprises (Cyprus) Limited Cyprus Trading in financial instruments and receiving and granting % % Kirnione Holdings Limited Cyprus of loans Trading in investments and investment of its 100 100 Winncom Technologies Holding Limited Ireland funds Investment holding 100 100 Elbridge Investments (Cyprus) Limited Cyprus Company 67 67 Alodie Properties Limited Cyprus Financing activities Holding of properties for investment 100 100 Lostmperi Holdings Limited Cyprus purposes Holding of 100 100 Aeliano Enterprises Limited Cyprus investments Holding of investments and the receiving and granting 100 100 of loans 89,7459 89,7459